gbiz123/dispersions-dashboard/README.md

 ## Dead links on dashboard
 - "Upgrade Plan" button in subscription section of dashboard does nothing
 - "Help & Documentation" link does nothing

+## After submitting run, there should be a server-side validation process (Maybe nice to have but not critical)
+- TODO (GREG): Add a "PENDING", "READY", "INVALID" state for RunStatus
+- TODO (GREG): When run data is initially submitted, validate by setting "RUNORNOT NOT"
+- TODO (GREG): "PENDING" is submitted but not yet validated.
+READY is submitted and validated.
+INVALID is submitted and resulted in fatal errors at setup.
+- TODO (GREG): Create POST route to start a run that is in READY state
+- TODO: Add a "Submit for validation" button in the Run section, and a "Start run" button that call the aforementioned API routes
+- TODO: If error messages are present, fetch the errors and display them to the user.
+Do not allow to start the run
+- TODO: If warning messages are present, display them to the user.